marwan37/vue-skedli/README.md

 Skedli is a modern healthcare worker scheduling application designed to streamline the process of managing staff schedules across medical departments and units.

+> [!NOTE]
+> 🚧 This project is currently under active development and is not yet ready for production use.
+Features and documentation are being actively developed and may change frequently.

 ## 🏥 Overview

 Skedli helps healthcare organizations: